praveennarasimmands/S3-Bucket_policy_mastery/README.md

 3. **FinTech**:
    - Overview of securing financial data in FinTech.
    - S3 bucket policy tutorial and IAM policies.
-   - Example files for securing fintech financial records.
+   - Example files for securing fintech financial records

 4. **General Security Best Practices**:
    - Summary of best practices for securing data using S3 bucket policies.
    - Guidance on applying encryption, logging, and monitoring for better security.

 5. **Contributing**:
-   - Fork the repository and enhance with additional security features like encryption, compliance updates, or new industry use cases.
+   - Fork the repository and enhance with additional security features like encryption, compliance updates, or new industry use cases

+**Note** More Domain Exmaples repositories provided.
 ---

 ### Instructions for Setting Up Each Repository: